newlei/FairGo/README.md

 ```
 ## Acknowledgments
-We thank LMC lab. for providing GPU and dataset for us.
+We thank LMC lab. of Hefei University of Technology